When you’re traveling or on a backcountry trip, finding clean and safe drinking water is a necessary challenge.

 To kill all the organisms in the water the light must be able to fully penetrate the contained water.

 When water is muddy or murky, UV light cannot shine through to hit all the micro-organisms.
+For these conditions you need a true backpacking water filter.

 Think of it like the sun.
 If its a cloudy day, chances are you won’t need to wear as much sunscreen.
 The sun’s effect is weakened by the murky skies.